 Today I’m going to share one thing that I totally used to overlook that is so simple, but so significant: If you want to polish up outfits, try wearing a pair of “real” shoes.
 Yep, that’s it!
-If you want to know how to pull together outfits, all you might need to do is change your shoes.
+This is one thing we talk about in my online style course Simply Put Together, which gives you the step-by-step guidance for easy and effortless style.
+If you want to know how to pull together outfits, all you might need to do is change your shoes!

 Out of college, I started a great job that was super casual.
 Everyone wore flip flops, and in our line of work, it was totally fine.
 I wore Rainbows with everything–tees, nicer blouses, dresses.
 BUT, one day, I put on a jersey dress, and instead of Rainbows, I put on flats.
 Nothing fancy.
 Wanna guess what happened, though?
 Compliments started rolling in about how nice I looked that day!
 Besides all that of course making me feel great, my mind was BLOWN.
 Here was an outfit I had worn many times before, except with flip flops.
 All I did was change the flip flops to flats, and the compliments rolled in.
 That’s all I had to do??? 🤯 WOW, the power of shoes is subtle but strong!

 Now, don’t get me wrong: You can wear whatever shoes you want.
 Just like with any other tips I share, I’m not trying to be any type of fashion police.
 Rather, I’m writing this to help anyone who is desiring but struggling to create more polished and put-together looks.
 This is one super simple thing that I think gets overlooked but makes a HUGE impact.